jranke/mkin/README.md

 on 18 May 2010.

-In 2011, Bayer Crop Science started to distribute an R based successor to KinGUI named KinGUII whose R code is based on `mkin`, but which added, amongst other refinements, a closed source graphical user interface (GUI), iteratively reweighted least squares (IRLS) optimisation of the variance for each of the observed variables, and Markov Chain Monte Carlo (MCMC) simulation
+In 2011, Bayer Crop Science started to distribute an R based successor to KinGUI named KinGUII whose R code is based on `mkin`, but which added, among other refinements, a closed source graphical user interface (GUI), iteratively reweighted least squares (IRLS) optimisation of the variance for each of the observed variables, and Markov Chain Monte Carlo (MCMC) simulation